opener-project/opener-project.github.com/source/getting-started/index.md

 ####Technical characteristics

-These components are the majority, except for French, based on Apache OpeNLP component and contain two modules for sentence and token segmentation respectively.
-The components based on Apache OpeNLP are identically the same except for the models which depend on the languages and are trained according to the linguistic features of each language.
+This component uses Apache OpeNLP for all languages except French.
+The tokenizer contains two modules for sentence and token segmentation respectively.
+The components based on Apache OpeNLP are the same except for the models which depend on the languages and are trained according to the linguistic features of each language.

 For the French, the component is based on a statistic method with a rules data file that helps the tokenization of tokens and sentences.
-This component has these requisites:

-    input: text file
-    output: KAF file with the text layer filled with the tokens appearing in the document and the sentence they belong to.
-    language: java /perl (French)
-    prerequisites:  Java 6, Apache Maven3, Ruby, RubyGems and of course git itself, Apache OpenNLP, specific language model, perl

-The installation and usage of this component follows the common installation instructions explained in the Github component README.md file which can be found **[here]** (https://github.com/opener-project/tokenizer)

 An example of the expected input and output is as follows:

-    $ echo "this is an english text" | tokenizer -l en
+    $ echo "This is just an example, of how we tokenize.
+Bye, bye" | tokenizer -l en

 and the response is

     <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
     <KAF xml:lang="fr" version="v1.opener">